Your care experience

 If your doctor decides that you should see other Mayo Clinic specialists, those appointments will be scheduled for you.
 Your doctor may also consult with other Mayo Clinic specialists behind the scenes.
 This team approach helps ensure prompt access to all the expertise you need to find answers about your health problem.

-The physicians who care for you may include residents (physicians who are training for a particular medical or surgical specialty) and fellows (physicians who have completed residency and are continuing specialized studies).
+The physicians who care for you may include physicians who are training for a particular medical or surgical specialty (residents) and physicians who have completed residency and are continuing specialized studies (fellows).

 Residents and fellows work under the supervision of a Mayo Clinic physician.
 The Mayo team also includes trained staff who may be directly involved in your care, such as audiologists, dietitians, medical assistants, nurses and nurse practitioners, pharmacists, physical and occupational therapists, and physician assistants.

 Your doctor will order diagnostic tests for you through a computerized system and you'll receive instructions on any necessary preparations for the tests.
 The majority of your lab tests will be performed and interpreted at Mayo Clinic's campus in Jacksonville.
 The services of Mayo Medical Laboratories in Jacksonville and in Rochester, Minnesota, are available for highly specialized tests.
 This large lab is used by doctors throughout the world and provides a level of expertise not readily available in many communities.

 The results of your tests will be quickly available in Mayo Clinic's electronic medical record, and in Patient Online Services.
 Your doctor will discuss them with you, along with results of other consultations and go over treatment recommendations.
 A report of your exam will be sent to you and your local doctor, if you wish.